 .
 Show Directors have their own experience bar now.
 This can lead to long queue times if there aren't enough Show Directors around.
 Streaming integration works well with this role though, as a streamer's followers can vote on how to influence the battlefield and change the passive viewer role they had up until now.

-Darwin Project seems to be well optimised, as it features fairly low system requirements and runs smoothly even on rigs that have six year old CPU and GPU components.
+Darwin Project seems to be well optimised, as it features fairly and runs smoothly even on rigs that have six year old CPU and GPU components.
 There are no unnecessary ''features'' that will hog your PC, such as the god rays issues Fallout 4 suffered.
 The game's stability is at a lower point though, as it still spews out errors that cause it to crash.

 Darwin Project is definitely a promising game but it could also use more content - both gameplay-wise and cosmetic options.
 Devs are constantly updating it which is definitely a positive trait, but keep in mind the game is still not officially released as Early Access is basically another step between beta and game launch.